BC's Best

 Blueberry Junction’s farm shop, in Abbotsford, resembles the last charming stop on the berry express train.
 The u-pick fields that extend behind it yield some of BC’s best crops, thanks to organic farming practices.

-If you go for the u-pick, open as of July 23, you won't need much tinkering to make the berries taste great in a recipe.
+If you go for the u-pick, open mid July, you won't need much tinkering to make the berries taste great in a recipe.
 Expect to get addicted.
 But what’s the worst that can happen?
 Violet Beauregarde recovered from turning into a blueberry.

 When driving an hour and 20 minutes outside of the city isn’t convenient, scoop these berries up at Granville Island Farmer’s Market on Thursdays.